 If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our common shares in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the market price of our common shares could decline.
-Based upon the number of common shares, on an as-converted basis, outstanding as of December 31, 2015, upon the completion of this offering and the concurrent private placement, we will have outstanding a total of common shares, assuming no exercise of the underwriters' option to purchase an additional shares.
-Of these shares, as of the date of this prospectus, approximately common shares, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering, assuming that current shareholders do not purchase shares in this offering.
+Based upon the number of common shares, on an as-converted basis, outstanding as of June 30, 2016, upon the completion of this offering and the concurrent private placement, we will have outstanding a total of 39,360,634 common shares, assuming no exercise of the underwriters' option to purchase additional shares.
+Of these shares, as of the date of this prospectus, approximately 4,000,000 common shares, plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering, assuming that current shareholders do not purchase shares in this offering.
 The representatives of the underwriters, however, may, in their sole discretion, permit our officers, directors and other shareholders who are subject to these lock-up agreements to sell shares prior to the expiration of the lock-up agreements.

 The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
-After the lock-up agreements expire, based upon the number of common shares, on an as-converted basis, outstanding as of December 31, 2015, up to an additional common shares will be eligible for sale in the public market, approximately % of which shares are held by directors, executive officers and other affiliates and will be subject to certain limitations of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act
+After the lock-up agreements expire, based upon the number of common shares, on an as-converted basis, outstanding as of June 30, 2016, and after giving effect to the issuance of 328,017 shares pursuant to the Call Option and the issuance of 2,500,000 shares to Bayer in the concurrent private placement, up to an additional 34,736,530 common shares will be eligible for sale in the public market, approximately 53% of which shares are held by directors, executive officers and other affiliates and will be subject to certain limitations of Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.

-Upon completion of this offering and the concurrent private placement, common shares that are either subject to outstanding options, reserved for future issuance under our equity incentive plans or subject to outstanding warrants will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+Upon completion of this offering and the concurrent private placement, 2,709,572 common shares that are either subject to outstanding options or reserved for future issuance under our equity incentive plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional common shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common shares could decline.

-After this offering and the concurrent private placement, the holders of approximately common shares will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
+After this offering and the concurrent private placement, the holders of approximately 27,135,884 common shares will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to the lock-up agreements described above.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these shareholders could have a material adverse effect on the market our common shares.